 With eToro, you can invest in a fractional share of any ETF for as little as $10.
 Once you’ve entered the amount, click “Buy.”

 After investing, regularly monitor your ETF performance, rebalance your portfolio as needed.
-Make sure you stay informed about tax implications, costs, and, last but not least, market conditions.
+Ensure you stay informed about tax implications, costs, and, most importantly, market conditions.